 All students will participate in independent/asynchronous learning on Fridays.
 Fridays will provide teachers time for planning, family communications, and grade-level and department-level meetings.

-Depending on the transportation needs of our students, ACPS will offer in-person learning either one or two days per week for middle and high school students.
-This hybrid learning model will provide students with in-person learning experiences as well as both synchronous and asynchronous virtual learning experiences.
+In Stage 4, depending on the transportation needs of our students, ACPS will offer face-to-face learning either one or two days per week for middle and high school students.
+This hybrid learning model will provide students with face-to-face learning experiences as well as both synchronous and asynchronous virtual learning experiences.
 Monday through Thursday, students will attend classes in-person one day a week or two days a week using an alternating daily schedule.
 Fridays will be an asynchronous (independent) learning day for students that allows teachers to engage in planning, student and family communications, and grade-level and department-level meetings.

 Middle and high school students will move between classes during the day.
 Students will practice social distancing in their classrooms and during any transitions throughout the day.
 We will stagger classroom changes, and hallways will clearly indicate one-way traffic flow whenever possible.
 Classroom routines will include social distancing, wearing masks, and washing hands, and disinfection and cleaning will occur between classes.
 Students will eat lunch in their classrooms.